wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.5.6**

+* 	Updated database table setup to fix an issue that could occur with null field values on some servers.

 **Version 1.5.5**

 * 	Renamed admin style sheet to avoid conflict with a theme that used the same name.